ChurroLightyear/4x-Electric-Druid-ADSR-KOSMO/README.md

 This module is untested the stripboard layout works

 All components are pretty standard stuff you can get from Tayda except the 4 env gen ICs Didn't throw together a proper BOM but it's all labeled on the boards

+The files for the PCBs are all layed out in Kicad